Sep 20, 2023 Jambo

 Begin by acknowledging past issues or concerns and committing to a more inclusive approach.
 Engage with community leaders and organizations to vouch for the process's fairness and transparency.
 Address concerns openly and work to resolve them, demonstrating that participation is valued and respected.

-Empower marginalised groups
+Empower marginalized groups

 Recognize and address the power imbalances that can come with community and stakeholder engagement.